Kanboard Documentation

 Only administrators can create new groups and assign users.

-Groups can be managed from User management > View All Groups.
+Groups can be managed from User Management > View All Groups.
 From there, you can create groups and assign users.

 Groups Management

-The external id is mainly used for external group providers.
+The external ID is mainly used for external group providers.
 Kanboard provides an LDAP group provider to automatically sync groups from LDAP servers.

 Add a New User